MeganerdNL/uki-automation-dracut/README.md

 # uki-automation-dracut
-Config / Automation for Unified Kernel Images (UKIs) directly booted from UEFI menu with dracut and efibootmgr with a normal and an optional fallback image per kernel and Secure Boot enabled.
+Config / Automation for Unified Kernel Images (UKIs) directly booted from UEFI menu with dracut and efibootmgr with a normal and an optional fallback UKI per installed kernel and (optionally) with Secure Boot enabled.

 **Use at your own risk**
 I use this with my Void Linux install on my laptop.